City of Greensboro, Hester Park Master Plan and Phase I Design, Greensboro, NC

 CLH continues to work with the Town of Knightdale on the evolution of this park, as different elements of the plan come to life.
 The park has been a huge success for the community and we are very proud to be a part of it.

-Annie Louise Wilkerson, MD Nature Preserve Park Phase I & Phase II, Raleigh, NC
+City of Raleigh, Annie Louise Wilkerson, MD Nature Preserve Park Phase I & Phase II, Raleigh, NC

 In 2005, the City of Raleigh received a donation of 148 acres of land, for a completed total of 157 acres, in the Falls Lake Watershed from the estate of Dr. Annie Louise Wilkerson, the first female obstetrician in Wake County who delivered over 5,000 babies in her career.
 This land was created into the City of Raleigh’s first Nature Preserve Park.
 CLH created a sustainable Nature Preserve Park which will celebrate her life while teaching our delicate balance with nature.
 Our small footprint theme is both literal and interpretive since this project will be a model for low impact development.